An Inexact Variable Metric Proximal Gradient-subgradient Algorithm for a Class of Fractional Optimization Problems: An inexact variable metric proximal gradient-subgradient algorithm

 where $L_h$ denotes the Lipschitz constant of $\nabla h$ and $I_n$ denotes the identity matrix in $\mathbb{R}^{n\times n}$.
 This, together with the nonnegativity of $f+h$ on $\mathrm{dom}\,f$ (by Assumption \ref{assumA}4), implies that, if $H_k\succ\frac{L_h}{2}I_n$ and $\bm{x}^k\in\Omega\cap\mathrm{dom}\,f$ is not the solution of \eqref{subproH-x} satisfying $c_k>0$\footnote{Note that when $c_k=0$, it means that $\bm{x}^k$ is already an optimal solution of the original problem \eqref{mainpro}, as guaranteed by Assumptions \ref{assumA}3 and \ref{assumA}4.}, we have that $g(\bm{x}^{k,*})>0$ and hence $\bm{x}^{k,*}\in\Omega$.
 Therefore, in this case, condition \eqref{inexcondH-x} and its associated error criterion \eqref{stopcritH-x} always hold at $\bm{x}^{k+1}=\bm{x}^{k,*}\in\Omega\cap\mathrm{dom}\,f$ with $\|\Delta^k\|=\delta_k=0$, ensuring that they are achievable.
 Moreover, if we set $\varepsilon_k\equiv0$ for all $k\geq0$, it means that $\bm{x}^{k+1}$ is always an exact solution of the subproblem.
 As a result, the iVPGSA reduces to an exact algorithm, which can serve as a variable metric generalization of the PGSA studied in \cite{zl2022first}.

-One can also observe that, in our inexact framework, an approximate solution is characterized by an error term $\Delta^k$ appearing on the left-hand-side of the approximate optimality condition \eqref{inexcondH-x} and $\partial_{\delta_k}f$ serving as an approximation of $\partial f$.
+One can also observe that, in our inexact framework, an inexact solution is characterized by an error term $\Delta^k$ appearing on the left-hand side of the approximate optimality condition \eqref{inexcondH-x} and $\partial_{\delta_k}f$ serving as an approximation of $\partial f$.
 This makes our inexact framework rather flexible to accommodate different scenarios when approximately solving the subproblem.
 Additionally, the incorporation of a suitable variable metric $H_k$ can further facilitate the computation of the subproblem in practice, as evidenced by the examples in our numerical section.
-Therefore, the features of inexactness and variable metric offer remarkable versatility, and significantly broaden the applicability of our approach to a broader range of problems.
+Therefore, the features of inexactness and variable metric increase the flexibility of the proposed algorithmic framework and broaden its applicability to problems for which the subproblem is solved only approximately.

-We now start our convergence analysis by establishing a useful result regarding the function values along the sequence generated by our iVPGSA.
+We now start our convergence analysis by establishing a useful result regarding the function values along the sequence generated by the iVPGSA.

 \begin{lemma} Suppose that Assumption \ref{assumA} holds.
 Let $\{\bm{x}^k\}$ be the sequence generated by the iVPGSA in Algorithm \ref{algo-iVPGSA}.
 Then, for any $\bm{x}\in \Omega\cap\mathrm{dom}\,f$, we have